samartzidis/magicstick.io/docs/README.md

 #### Connecting the Newer A1644, A2450, A2449 Keyboards

-Connecting any these keyboards is pretty straightforward.
+Connecting any of these keyboards is pretty straightforward.

 1. Remove any keyboard currently plugged-in to magicstick.io.
 2. Turn the keyboard off and then on again.